rocketproplab/LossyLineTool/README.md

 w = str2double(sheet(numStart:end, 4));
 d = str2double(sheet(numStart:end, 5));
 t = str2double(sheet(numStart:end, 6));
+f = str2double(sheet(numStart:end, 7));
 ```

 Note that numStart denotes which row to start reading from each column.
-Names, l, w, d, and t, are columns with the indexes 1, 3, 4, 5, and 6, respectively.
+Names, l, w, d, t, and f, are columns with the indexes 1, 3, 4, 5, and 6, respectively.
 To change where to start reading and which columns, simply change the values.
-The variable sheet is a matrix of all entries in the google sheet, it can be truncated in whichever fashion is neccessary.
+The variable 'sheet' is a matrix of all entries in the google sheet, it can be truncated in whichever fashion is neccessary.